Sushma1402/Supervised-Learning_Prediction_Decision_Tree/README.md

 # Supervised-Learning_Prediction_Decision_Tree
 Problem statement:  To predict the safety of the car.
 Create the Decision Tree Classifier and Visualize it graphically.

+# Mandatory Requirement:

+Place the dataset in downloads folder.

 ## Used Python Packages:

 1) sklearn :